Cubans take the US announcement with optimism but caution

 Even among those entrepreneurs who stand out for their volume of business or for having been emblematic among American travelers, moderation prevails.

 “It has been many years of an uphill climb, very difficult, not only to be able to develop our businesses but also due to the pandemic.
-This without celebrating too much, is good news after so much bad”, reflected Enrique Núñez, 54, owner of La Guarida restaurant.
+This without celebrating too much, is good news after so much bad”, reflected Enrique Núñez, 54 years old and owner of the La Guarida restaurant.

-The shop, with its 50 employees, is one of the first on the island and has eaten from Robert De Niro and Jack Nicholson, to Madonna, among others.
+La Guarida, with its 50 employees, is one of the first paladares -as they are called here- on the island and has eaten from Robert De Niro and Jack Nicholson, to Madonna, among others.

 “As a businessman, I understand that without a doubt they will favor our management, the possibility of accessing electronic commerce platforms, of receiving remittances to invest and fix businesses,” assured Núñez.
 “It’s a step, I want to see it like that, the first in many years.
-We hope that the measures are not limited to this.”
+We hope that the measures are not limited to this,” added the restaurant owner.

 ————-